junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 "I wish I share your belief."
 Cas murmurs grievingly, "But I'm sorry, I'm dying too, I don't even think I can leave this place any more than you do."

 Dumah looks *through* him with the remaining flicker of her light that is barely there, "You will, Castiel.
 You are the one starts it all, you will fix this.
 And quickly, save all the remaining ones before it's too late.
 You own this to us!"
 Her voice breaks into agonizing scratching sound.
-If she's in a vessel now, it will look like she's choking on blood in her throat.
+If she's in a vessel now, it would look like she's choking on blood in her throat.

 Castiel doesn't have time to respond when he senses two forces pushing at him at this very same moment as she stops speaking.
 The Heaven unleashes ever more power onto him, undeniably irresistibly drawing him in.
 Castiel can see the space and dimension around them get twisted so contorted that the exit is just like the pinpoint in the eye of a furious hurricane.
 And Dumah, explodes from the very last peck of power she has left in the center of the light, the wave throws Castiel across the corridor that was never really a corridor and hustles him out towards the gate.
 He falls right through the portal.

 <br>

-#### Act 9
+#### Act 9 INT. bunker library - night (Cas, Dean, Sam)

 "The next thing I know, I'm on Earth again."
 Cas wraps up his telling.